I was once an exec for a prominent financial magazine.…

 Bonus, her leading man was none other than Hollywood musical and dance icon Fred Astaire.
 The result?
 This movie is a slice of heaven.
 Watch and be transported.
 It’s delightful.

-She’s sheer gold, as she takes us on a mystifying journey of both the body and the spirit – allowing us to ponder deep questions on celestial faith and practical humanity.
+She’s sheer gold, as she takes us on a mystifying journey of both the body and the spirit – allowing us to ponder deep questions related to celestial faith and practical humanity.
 Its setting, roughly around World War II, also adds a layer of complexity.
+Tough stuff.
 This film was proof of Audrey Hepburn’s dynamic acting versatility.
 Variety magazine too declared this as her finest performance.

 A film that deserves to be called a “classic,” this movie offers plenty of memorable moments.
 There’s the cat called “Cat,” then Audrey sitting on the windowsill singing Moon River, and then that now-iconic black dress she wears while window shopping at the jewelry store.
 Before TV’s Rachel from FRIENDS and her iconic hairstyle, it was Holly from Breakfast at Tiffany’s and her little black dress.
 Sophistication!

-Flashback to director Stanley Donen who appears thrice on our list, and you’ll reacquaint yourself with a downright superb movie-maker who truly allowed movie stars Audrey Hepburn and Cary Grant to shine in the excellent mystery thriller called Charade.
-This movie is so good, in fact, that many moviegoers are known to mistake Charade as an Alfred Hitchcock film.
-The undisputed “Master of Suspense.”
+Flashback to director Stanley Donen who appears on #3 of this list, and you’ll reacquaint yourself with a downright superb moviemaker who truly allowed movie stars Audrey Hepburn and Cary Grant to shine in the excellent mystery thriller called Charade.
+This movie is so good, in fact, that many movie goers are known to mistake Charade as an Alfred Hitchcock film.
+Yes, that would be the undisputed “Master of Suspense.”

 As if giving one iconic performance wasn’t enough, Hepburn brought her A-game, charm, and musical prowess as Eliza Doolittle in My Fair Lady.
 Snobbish Professor Henry Higgins, played excellently by Rex Harrison, tries to transform Ms. Doolittle, a young woman with a Cockney accent, into a lady of class and distinction in early 1900s London.
 Holly Golightly from Breakfast at Tiffany’s was Audrey Hepburn’s most popular role, but Eliza Dolittle in My Fair Lady was possibly her most loved.

-Audrey’s Eliza is loveable despite her irreverence and outright belligerence – and that’s where her secret x-factor lies.
+Irreverent and at times outright belligerent, Audrey’s Eliza is still 100% loveable – and that’s where her secret x-factor lies.
 After all, who doesn’t love a street urchin with a heart of gold and who “cleans up” well?
 What’s more, although Audrey’s singing is dubbed in, we still love her musical whimsy in My Fair Lady.
 She delivers a triumphant, well-rounded performance that sings – even if she herself doesn’t exactly.

 Often referred to as one of Audrey’s best, most critically acclaimed, though often overlooked performances, Audrey’s portrayal of an unhappily married woman Joanna Wallace is exquisitely touching and thoroughly believable.
 Cinema in the late 1960s was changing to embrace more contemporary, realistic plots and characters, and Two for the Road is a beautiful example of this powerful shift.